Resources to support parish and schools to pray for and help Ukraine: Click here for more information

 Metal and Stone Theft

-Ecclesiastical Insurance has provided the following guidance for churches on actions that they can take to help mitigate against the risk of stone theft;
+Ecclesiastical Insurance has provided the following guidance for churches on actions that they can take to help mitigate against the risk of metal and stone theft;

 1. Engage with local neighbours asking them to keep and extra watch over the church premises, reporting any suspicious activity to the police immediately.
 Take a note of the vehicle registration number of vehicles involved.